-With the improvement in college freshmen enrollment, resulting to a total of 38,204 first semester student population of the FEU system, completion of various facilities construction and improvements, and a continuous effort to attain operational cost efficiency, the Group is confident that it will maintain steady operations during the year.
+With the improvement in tertiary freshmen enrollment, resulting to a total of 39,892 first semester student population of the FEU system, completion of various facilities construction and improvements, and a continuous effort to attain operational cost efficiency, the Group is confident that it will maintain steady operations and meet its budget for the year.

-The Group remains committed to the core values of an affordable and accessible quality education for students and a meaningful career for its faculty and employees.
+The Group remains committed to the core values of affordable and accessible quality education for students and a meaningful career for its faculty and employees.

-Significant changes in real accounts as of August 31, 2018, compared to May 31, 2018 (Amounts in Philippine Peso)
+Significant changes in real accounts as of November 30, 2018, compared to May 31, 2018 (Amounts in Philippine Peso)